RyoTune/Pyloaded/README.md

 **`Pyloaded.CreatePtr[T](address)`**

-- *T* - type - The type of pointer.
+- *T* - Type - The type of pointer.
-- *address* - number - The address of the pointer.
+- *address* - Integer - The address of the pointer.

 **Example**
 ```